Joyce’s Ormond Hotel

 We understand further details from the text about the position of the bar counter and Bloom’s route on the way out.
 Bloom is still listening but about to leave, as he tells Goulding.
 Through the half-open door he can see the end of the bar counter and observe the barmaid intently listening to Dollard’s rendition of “The Croppy Boy”:

 It is an interesting question why Bloom chooses to leave through the bar, although this is not the direction to the Post Office lower down the Quay at No 34 where he intends to post the letter he has written to Martha in the Ormond restaurant.
-Perhaps he trying to mislead Richie Goulding, whom he describes as “cute as a rat”?
+Perhaps he is trying to mislead Richie Goulding, whom he describes as “cute as a rat”?
 Does he want to greet the alluring barmaids and go past the dangerous Sirens unharmed, like his Homeric hero?
 He doesn’t even use the normal entrance to the bar but the goes out through the hallway of the hotel where the boots is listening to the patriotic song:

 Or is it just another of Bloom’s sly habits?
 Following on from St. Andrew’s Church in episode 5 and the Freeman’s building in episode 7, the Ormond Hotel is the third building on 16 June that Bloom leaves through an exit different from the entrance he chose.